-The registered manager confirmed there were risk management policy and procedures in place.
+The registered manager advised there were risk management policy and procedures in place in relation to safety in the home.
 Discussion with the registered manager and review of the home's policy and procedures relating to safe and healthy working practices confirmed that these were appropriately maintained and reviewed regularly e.g. fire safety.
-Review of training records showed staff had not completed recent training in Control of Substances Hazardous to Health (COSHH).
-This issue was discussed with the registered manager and identified as an area for improvement to comply with standards.

-There was an infection prevention and control (IPC) policy and procedure in place.
+An infection prevention and control (IPC) policy and procedure was in place.
 Staff training records confirmed that all staff had received training in IPC in line with their roles and responsibilities.
 Discussion with staff established that they were knowledgeable and had understanding of IPC policies and procedures.
 Inspection of the premises confirmed that there were wash hand basins, adequate supplies of liquid soap, alcohol hand gels and disposable towels wherever care was delivered.
 Observation of staff practice identified that staff adhered to IPC procedures.

 Good standards of hand hygiene were observed to be promoted within the home among residents, staff and visitors.
+The benefit of displaying notices promoting good hand hygiene throughout the home in both written and pictorial formats was discussed with the registered manager.